anaistong/Data-Science-Projects/README.md

 # My Data Science Project Repository

 ## Overview
 I have completed DataCamp's Associate Data Scientist in Python pathway, and this repository contains all the projects I completed during the course.
+Through a series of projects, I developed a broad range of skills in data manipulation, cleaning, visualization, statistical analysis, and machine learning.
+Besides Python, I'm self-learning SQL too and applied my data manipulation skills on project 13.

 ## Project 1 - Investigating Netflix Movies
 - In this project I explored Netflix movie data and perform exploratory data analysis for a production company to uncover insights about movies from a particular decade, using data manipulation and data visualisation skills.